Question: What Is the Patient Protection and Affordable Care Act of 2010?

 Changes in 2013

 Medical expenses must be at least 10% of income before they are deductible for those under 65.
 Manufacturers and importers of medical devices pay a 2.3% excise tax.
-Federal funds increase to allow Medicaid to offer free preventive services, and to extend CHIP for an additional two years.
-The Federal government funds states to pay primary care physicians 100% of the Medicare fee.
-Medicare starts a pilot program to encourage hospitals to bundle services before submitting for payment.
+Federal funds were increased to allow Medicaid to offer free preventive services, and to extend CHIP for an additional two years.
+The Federal government funded states to pay primary care physicians 100% of the Medicare fee.
+Medicare started a pilot program to encourage hospitals to bundle services before submitting for payment.
 (Source: Healthcare.gov)

-Additional taxes are assessed on the 1 million people who make more than $200,000, and the 4 million couples filing jointly who make more than $250,000.
-Specifically, they pay a total of 2.35% (up from 1.45%) Medicare taxes on income above the threshold, and 3.8% Medicare taxes on the lesser of (a)dividends, capital gains, rent and royalties (b)income above the threshold.
+Additional taxes were assessed on the 1 million people who make more than $200,000, and the 4 million couples filing jointly who made more than $250,000.
+Specifically, they paid a total of 2.35% (up from 1.45%) Medicare taxes on income above the threshold, and 3.8% Medicare taxes on the lesser of (a) dividends, capital gains, rent and royalties (b) income above the threshold.
 For more, see Obamacare Taxes.

 Families in most states could start shopping on the health insurance exchanges beginning October 1, 2013.
-Businesses with fewer than 50 employees can start in November.
+Businesses with fewer than 50 employees could start in November.

 Changes in 2014

 Health insurance coverage bought through the exchanges begins.
-Medicaid eligibility is expanded to include those with incomes up to 133% of the Federal poverty line (For example, $31,321.50 for a family of four).
-New subsidies become available for those with incomes up to 400% of the poverty level ($94,200 for a family of four).
+Medicaid eligibility is expanded to include those with incomes up to 133% of the Federal poverty level (That's $31,720.50 for a family of four).
+New subsidies become available for those with incomes up to 400% of the poverty level ($95,400 for a family of four).
 Find out more.

 Those who don't purchase insurance will be assessed a tax.
 The minimum is $95 per adult and $47.50 per child, capped at $285 per household.
 The maximum is 1% of adjusted gross income (AGI), capped at the cost of purchasing the "bronze" health insurance plan on the exchanges.

-Businesses with 50+ workers must pay $2,000 per worker (except for the first 30) if they don’t offer health insurance.
+Businesses with 100+ workers must pay $2,000 per worker (except for the first 30) if they don’t offer health insurance.
+This applies to businesses with 50-99 employees in 2016.
 The tax applies if even just one employee can find the same benefits with a lower-cost premium on the exchange.
-(Source: HHS, What Is the Employer Shared Responsibility? and SHOP Marketplace) Article updated October 29, 2013
+(Source: U.S. Treasury, Final Regulations Implementing Employer Shared Responsibility and SHOP Marketplace) Article updated February 18, 2014

 More on the ACA